 Try Different Concealer Looks

 There is a great debate on whether you should put your concealer in a triangle under your eyes.
-Some people say that this is too much concealer and you should only put a few dots underneath your eyes.
+Some say this is too much concealer, and you should only put a few dots underneath your eyes.
 Others swear that the triangle method is the way to go.

 Both of these methods work for different things.
-Applying your concealer in an upside down triangle is ideal for anyone that wants to conceal dark circles, and has puffiness.
+Applying your concealer in an upside-down triangle is ideal for anyone that wants to conceal dark circles and puffiness.
 This method helps to really brighten your face, opens your eyes, and draws attention away from the puffiness under your eyes.

-Dabbing concealer in little dots underneath of your eyes is a great way to hide dark circles under the eyes.
+Dabbing concealer in little dots underneath your eyes is a great way to hide dark circles under your eyes.
 It still has a brightening effect on the eye.
-However, if you have puffiness you’ll notice that it brings more attention to the puffy area under the eye.
+However, if you have puffiness, you’ll notice that it brings more attention to the puffy area under the eye.